PRIMES: Program Details

 Write-up period.
 You will meet with your mentor as needed and stay in regular e-mail contact.
 With the help of your mentor, you will finalize your project and write a final paper summarizing your results.
 This paper may be submitted to national science competitions for high school students and/or sent to professional research journals for publication.

 PRIMES is a free program.
-It selects students based on their qualifications and solutions of a problem set.
+It selects students based on their qualifications and solutions of an entrance problem set.
 For details, see How to Apply.

 With questions, contact PRIMES Program Director Dr. Slava Gerovitch at email@example.com